atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #   The simplest option is to install a slave of the Configuration Server and a
         #   SystemAdministrator for remote management.
         #
-        # Define the Configuration Server as Master for your installations
-        ConfigurationMaster = yes
-        #
         #  The following options defined components to be installed
         #
         #  Name of the installation host (default: the current host )
         #  Used to build the URLs the services will publish
         # Host = dirac.cern.ch
         Host =
-        #  List of DIRAC Systems to be installed
-        Systems = Configuration,Framework
         #  List of Services to be installed
         Services  = Configuration/Server
         Services += Framework/SystemAdministrator